Get 5% of discount using the code

 How many travel suitcases can I take to Mexico?

 The number of suitcases depends on the means of transport you choose.
 If you are traveling by plane, check the airline’s baggage policies.
-If you plan to rent a car, the number of suitcases you can take depends on the type of vehicle you have reserved.
+If you plan to rent a car, the number of suitcases you can take depends simply on how many you’re able to fit in the car.